-FERRIES The main ferry runs from Ardrossan, Ayrshire (30 miles west of Glasgow) to Brodick (11 miles from Dougarie).
-It is essential to contact Caledonian Macbrayne (08705 650 000) for car reservations as soon as you have booked your accommodation.
-You do not require a reservation as a passenger.
-The ferry from Ardrossan to Brodick takes 55 minutes and runs 5 times a day.
-A smaller ferry runs from Claonaig, Argyll (approx. 3 hours from Glasgow) to Lochranza (11 miles from Dougarie) in the north of the island.
-No bookings can be made for this ferry.
-This journey lasts approximately 30 minutes and runs several times a day but not in the Winter.
+FERRIES The main ferry runs from Ardrossan, Ayrshire (30 miles west of Glasgow) to Brodick (11 miles from Blackwaterfoot and Gille Ghagaich).
+It is essential to contact Caledonian Macbrayne www.calmac.co.uk (08705 650 000) for car and passenger reservations as soon as you have booked your accommodation.
+The ferry from Ardrossan to Brodick takes 55 minutes and runs 5 times a day with additional summer sailings.
+A smaller ferry runs, Summer only, from Claonaig, Argyll (approx. 3 hours from Glasgow) to Lochranza in the north of the island.
+Currently, no bookings can be made for this ferry but do check on the website as this is under review.
+This journey lasts approximately 30 minutes.
 N.B.
 There are no facilities at Cloanaig.
 For reservations and further information, including timetable details, please contact Caledonian MacBrayne on +44 (0)8705 650 000 or visit www.calmac.co.uk

 CAR The journey times from Glasgow and Edinburgh are approximately 1 hour and 2½ hours respectively – traffic permitting!
 The journey by car or taxi from Glasgow airport takes approximately 50 minutes and from Prestwick airport 30 minutes.
 Arran is also conveniently located for people arriving from the South.
 The main roads to use are the A71 (from the M74 motorway) towards Irvine, or the M77 from Glasgow to Kilmarnock, then the A71 westbound to the ferry terminal at Ardrossan.

-TRAIN Trains run between Glasgow Central station and Ardrossan Harbour and connect with each ferry.
-For further information, please contact Scotrail on +44 (0)999 000 111 or visit www.scotrail.co.uk
+TRAIN Trains run between Glasgow Central station and Ardrossan Harbour and connect with most ferries.
+For further information check Calmac timetable or contact Scotrail on +44 (0)999 000 111 or visit www.scotrail.co.uk